We have come a long way from learning content personalization to exploring its backend mechanisms.

 This analysis will answer the questions: "Should I improve something or make changes to the system?
 Can it work more effectively?
 Can I squeeze the lion’s share of it?".

-Follow this brief guide and you will learn how to improve your business.
+Follow this brief guide and you will learn how to improve your business using data analytics tools.

 1. First, ask the right questions.

 - How do you find out whether people enjoyed your content?

 - Have readers visited other articles on your website?

 - How long did it take for visitors to read one article?

 - Haven’t readers just looked through it?